 \subsection{Conservative Bias Linear Approximations}

 We begin our numerical tests by examining the effects of changing the error function in~\eqref{eq:error_function} in our CBLA approach.
 As discussed in Section~\ref{sub:cbla_error_function}, error functions are designed to balance conservativeness and accuracy.
-By testing different error functions, we aim to understand how they impact the number of violated samples and accuracy of the approximated power flow equations.
+By testing various error functions, we aim to understand their impact on the number of violated samples and the accuracy of the approximated power flow equations.

 In Fig.~\ref{fig:case24_CBLA}, we present the results of using the CBLA approach to intentionally overestimate the predicted current flow from bus 3 to bus 24 in IEEE 24-bus system using different quadratic error functions.
-The error functions employed in this test are defined as $g(\epsilon) = x^2$ and $h(\epsilon) = \alpha x^2$, where $\alpha$ is a parameter that we vary across the test.
-Specifically, we adjust $\alpha$ to take values of 1, 10, 100, and 1000.
-When $\alpha = 1$, the error functions are equivalent (i.e., $g(\epsilon) = h(\epsilon)$), indicating that there is no difference in cost between violating and not violating conservativeness (i.e., the error function is the squared-$\ell_2$ loss).
-Under this condition, almost all samples are well approximated, but several samples fall below the zero approximation error line, indicating a deviation from the overestimating objective.
+The error functions used in this test are defined as $g(\epsilon) = \epsilon^2$ and $h(\epsilon) = \alpha \epsilon^2$, where $\alpha$ is a parameter that we vary across the test.
+Specifically, the parameter $\alpha$ modifies the bias in the CBLA formulation; a higher value of $\alpha$ increases the tendency toward conservativeness.
+We adjust $\alpha$ to take values of 1, 10, 100, and 1000.
+When $\alpha = 1$, the error functions are equivalent (i.e., $g(\epsilon) = h(\epsilon)$), implying no distinction in cost between violating and not violating conservativeness (i.e., the squared-$\ell_2$ loss).
+In this scenario, most samples are well approximated, but some fall below the zero approximation error line, indicating a deviation from the overestimating objective.

-As we increase $\alpha$, fewer samples fall below the zero approximation error line, suggesting improved adherence to the overestimation goal.
-However, this improvement comes at the cost of lower overall accuracy.
-At the highest value of $\alpha = 1000$, most samples are overestimated as intended, but the level of accuracy appears to be the lowest among all the plots.
+Increasing $\alpha$ reduces the number of samples falling below the zero approximation error line, indicating better adherence to the overestimation goal.
+However, this improvement sacrifices overall accuracy.
+At $\alpha = 1000$, where most samples are intentionally overestimated, the accuracy tends to be lower compared to other scenarios.
 This trade-off highlights the importance of carefully selecting the value of $\alpha$ to achieve a suitable balance between overestimation and accuracy.